PMLS3/Recorder/README.md

    - Right-click an element and select "Record hover over element" to record a hover event over an element.
-   - Highlight any text on the page, right-click and select "DeploySentinel Recorder" > "Assert/wait for selected text" to add a text-based assertion.
+   - Highlight any text on the page, right-click and select "QuickSellRecorder Recorder" > "Assert/wait for selected text" to add a text-based assertion.

 5. Click "End Test" whenever you are done.
 You can copy the generated script via